zamanianlab/ZamanianLabDocs/docs/protocols/Molecular_Biology/qPCR/qPCR.md

 1. After the run is complete, click the Analysis menu.

     a.
-You can quickly analyze the run in the StepOne program, but the lab also has an R script that allows for more customized analysis.
+You can quickly analyze the run in the StepOne program, but the lab also has an R template that allows for more customized analysis.

 2. On the thermocycler computer, click Export